WebMD Medical News

 The CDC warns patients who have had a spinal steroid shot since May 21, 2012, to call a doctor immediately if they have any of these symptoms:

 Treatment of fungal meningitis is complicated.
-Antifungal drugs must be given intravenously, every day.
-At least at first, patients should be treated in a hospital.
+Antifungal drugs must be given intravenously, usually in the hospital.

 Treatment often lasts for several months, and can have serious side effects.

-SOURCES:Curtis Allen, public information officer, CDC, email interview.CDC web site.FDA web site.David Kibbe, public information officer, Massachusetts Department of Health.
+SOURCES:Curtis Allen, public information officer, CDC, email interview.CDC web site.FDA web site.Boston Globe web site.David Kibbe, press officer, Massachusetts Department of Health.